-Besides seeking wealth and new territories for the Spanish Crown, early 16th-century Spanish explorers and conquerors (see p.
-2-3 of History and Myth) also attempted to convert the New World's indigenous population to Catholicism.
+Besides seeking wealth and new territories for the Spanish Crown, early 16th-century Spanish explorers and conquerors (see History and Myth) also attempted to convert the New World's indigenous population to Catholicism.
 Reflecting the religious zeal in Spain at the time, the conquerors viewed traditional indigenous beliefs and practices as manifestations of the devil.